Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Experimental Studies

 \subsubsection{Prediction across tasks with parametric DNNs / PINNs and physics-informed fine-tuning}

-In order to assess the utility of a physics-informed fine-tuning step (i.e. the pseudoinverse computation), we optimize the output layer weights of the SGD-trained baseline DNNs and PINNs with a pseudoinverse computation at test time.
+In order to assess the utility of a physics-informed fine-tuning step, we optimize the final layer weights of the SGD-trained baseline DNNs and PINNs with the Tikhonov regularization at test time.
 This fine-tuning procedure is almost identical to the Baldwinian-PINN's lifetime learning.

 The key difference is that the pre-final nonlinear hidden layers weight distribution and learning hyperparameter $\lambda$ in Baldwinian-PINNs are jointly learned by evolution to share among tasks.
 In contrast, nonlinear hidden layers' weights for the DNNs and PINNs are SGD-learned from train tasks.
-As the pseudoinverse solution is highly dependent on $\lambda$, we need to perform a grid search across $\lambda = \{1\mathrm{e}{-2}, 1\mathrm{e}{-4}, 1\mathrm{e}{-6}, 1\mathrm{e}{-8}, 1\mathrm{e}{-10}, 1\mathrm{e}{-12}, 0\}$ to determine the best $\lambda$ during test time and present the solution associated with the lowest LSE.
-The results \textit{after pseudoinverse} are compared in Figure~\ref{fig:ablation} and Suppl.
+As the Tikhonov regularization solution is highly dependent on $\lambda$, we need to perform a grid search across $\lambda = \{1\mathrm{e}{-2}, 1\mathrm{e}{-4}, 1\mathrm{e}{-6}, 1\mathrm{e}{-8}, 1\mathrm{e}{-10}, 1\mathrm{e}{-12}, 0\}$ to determine the best $\lambda$ during test time and present the solution associated with the lowest LSE.
+The results \textit{after Tikhonov regularization} are compared in Figure~\ref{fig:ablation} and Suppl.
 Table~\ref{tab:baseline_results}.

-Results show that physics-informed fine-tuning via pseudoinverse can improve the accuracy of both data-trained DNN and physics-trained PINN models at test time.
-However, their results are not as generalizable (i.e., the improvements are isolated to certain model and task instances) as the Baldwinian-PINN (which has been optimized for generating accurate solution via pseudoinverse over task distribution).
+Results show that physics-informed fine-tuning via Tikhonov regularization can improve the accuracy of both data-trained DNN and physics-trained PINN models at test time.
+However, their results are not as generalizable (i.e., the improvements are isolated to certain model and task instances) as the Baldwinian-PINN (which has been optimized for generating accurate solution over task distribution).

-For example, we observe a significant improvement for the nonlinear kinematics problem (i.e., the best MSE for DNN and PINN improves from $3.0$ to $4.4\mathrm{e}{-5}$ and $1.3$ to $7.9\mathrm{e}{-6}$ respectively after pseudoinverse), potentially because the training distribution is sparser relative to the larger variation in output patterns (see Suppl.~\ref{subsec:additional_ablation}).
+For example, we observe a significant improvement for the nonlinear kinematics problem (i.e., the best MSE for DNN and PINN improves from $3.0$ to $4.4\mathrm{e}{-5}$ and $1.3$ to $7.9\mathrm{e}{-6}$ respectively after Tikhonov regularization), potentially because the training distribution is sparser relative to the larger variation in output patterns (see Suppl.~\ref{subsec:additional_ablation}).